JonPhoenix/not-in-this-lifetime/README.md

 # Responsive Portfolio Project

-This is a mobile responsive application that combines basic knowledge on HTML, CSS and GIT with the CSS framework Bootstrap and some Scripts.
-Created by developers at Twitter, Bootstrap is one of the most widely used frameworks in production, a strong open source to design applications using its grid system structure of rows and columns.
+This mobile responsive application combines basic knowledge on HTML, CSS, GIT, Scripts, and the CSS framework Bootstrap.
+Created by developers at Twitter, Bootstrap is one of the most widely used frameworks in production, it is a strong open source to build applications using a grid system based on rows and columns.

-Starting with a basic structure of index, portfolio and contact webpages, this responsive application delivers an extended structure of a home page, about page, two portfolio galleries and a contact page with functional social media links.
+Starting with index, portfolio and contact pages, this responsive application delivers an extended structure comprised by home, about, portfolio galleries, and contact pages, including functional links to social media.

-The featured theme was chosen to deliver a better experience navigating the mobile application featuring a real subject, with a creative twist, atractive images, and a bit of *story-telling.* This project is a first experiment in the process of building a future web developer portfolio.
+The webpage theme was chosen to deliver a better experience when navigating the mobile application, it features a creative twist, atractive images, and a bit of *story-telling.* This project is a first prototype in the process of building a web-developer portfolio.

 Deployment url: https://jonphoenix.github.io/not-in-this-lifetime/